 9. Should I have a backup plan for unexpected circumstances on New Year’s Eve?

 It’s always good to have a backup for those just-in-case situations.
 If your sitter suddenly gets the flu (or gets invited to a last-minute, once-in-a-lifetime party), you can rely on someone else — either family or another sitter.
 If you know someone who will be home that night, ask them if they’d be willing to take the kids if your original plans fall through.

-- Share a good thing.
+Another last-minute option?
+Share a babysitter.
 Did your friends score a sitter?
 Ask them if they (and their sitter) would be willing to do a babysitter share.
-Bring all of the kids to one house, stock up on snacks and movies and split the cost of the caregiver’s salary (since she’ll be watching more kids, you’ll need to increase her pay).
+Bring all of the kids to one house, stock up on snacks and movies and split the cost of the babysitter (since they’ll be watching more kids, you’ll need to increase the pay).

 When it comes to New Year’s Eve sitters, advance planning (or so we’ve heard … ) is always the goal but not generally the reality for many busy families.
 Do start looking for a babysitter as early as you can.
 But if you didn’t, don’t automatically give up a much-deserved night out.
 There’s time to book a reliable sitter — even at the last minute!